 It is sometimes difficult to date a specific ’20s formal dress because most styles lasted the entire decade.
 If a Paris designer came out with something new, it took 6 months to 3 years to become mainstream, and then it stayed in fashion for a few more years after that.
 That said, Vogue magazine tracked the major trends in 1920s evening dresses through each season and year.
 Here is what they said:

-1920-1921 The full skirt or pannier hip flounces remained popular through the next year or two.
-Lavin spearheaded the Robe de Style gowns which were copied by other designs.
+1920-1921: The full skirt or pannier hip flounces remained popular through the next year or two.
+Lanvin spearheaded the Robe de Style gowns which were copied by other designs.
 Lanvin continued the style, while other designers preferred the straight line, long, and fully beaded dress.

-1927 Dresses were straight on top with a fuller skirt on the bottom.
-Necklines now strayed away from just round, or oval, V-neck, or square.
+1927: Dresses were straight up top with a fuller skirt on the bottom.
+Necklines now strayed away from just round to become oval, V-neck, or square.
 Hip flounces, flying back and side panels, and a bustle effect on the back called attention to the open backs yet again.
-New bright colors were in favor: black and white, yellow, lavender blue, turquoise, pale green, terracotta, and Chanel’s favorite: lipstick red.
+New bright colors were in favor: black, white, yellow, lavender blue, turquoise, pale green, terracotta, and Chanel’s favorite: lipstick red.

-1928 Short was in.
+1928: Short was in.
 Evening and day dresses started to be built from the same patterns with only the material and beading to set them apart.
-New colors were seen for winter: burgundy, midnight blue and autumn red.
+New colors were seen for winter: burgundy, midnight blue, and autumn red.
 The handkerchief hem was especially popular with multi-points on the bottom hem.
-It allowed dresses to appear long while standing still but flashed a lot of leg while dancing or sitting.
+It allowed dresses to appear long while standing while still flashing a lot of leg while dancing or sitting.

-1929 Finally, some sleeves were added back onto formal gowns (with much relief to most women).
-Long sleeves, 3/4 sleeves, or cap sleeves were all added to gowns.
+1929: Finally, some sleeves were added back onto formal gowns (with much relief to most women).
+Long sleeves, 3/4 sleeves, capes, or cap sleeves were all added to gowns.
 The first “hi-low” hem was seen, meaning the back of the gown trailed on the floor while the front hung around the mid-shin.
 There was some shape and definition to the figure as well.
-These were the more feminine gowns that were to be in vogue in the 1920s and epitomized during Hollywood’s Golden years.
+These were the beginnings of the more feminine gowns that would be in vogue in the 1930s and epitomized during Hollywood’s Golden years.